Faecalibacterium: Clinical relevance

 In healthy adults, Faecalibacterium prausnitzii represent approximately 5% of the total fecal microbiota but this can increase to around 15% in some individuals, making it one of the most common gut bacteria.
 The anti-inflammatory properties of its metabolites may alleviate imbalances between intestinal bacterial populations that lead to dysbiosis.
 It is one of the main producers of butyrate in the intestine.
 Since butyrate inhibits the production of NF-kB and IFN-y, both involved in the pro-inflammatory response, Faecalibacterium prausnitzii acts as an anti-inflammatory gut bacterium.
-By blocking the NF-kB pathway, F. prausnitzii indirectly inhibts the production of the pro-inflammatory IL-8, secreted by the intestinal epithelial cells.
+By blocking the NF-kB pathway, F. prausnitzii indirectly inhibits the production of the pro-inflammatory IL-8, secreted by the intestinal epithelial cells.
 Other research has shown that there is a correlation between high populations of Faecalibacterium prausnitzii, low IL-12 abundance, and higher IL-10 production.
-The upregulated IL-10 inhibts the secretion of IFN-y, TNF-alpha, IL-6, and IL-12, which are all pro-inflammatory cytokines.
+The upregulated IL-10 inhibits the secretion of IFN-y, TNF-alpha, IL-6, and IL-12, which are all pro-inflammatory cytokines.
 Apart from butyrate, F. prausnitzii produce formate and D-lactate as byproducts of fermentation of glucose and acetate.
 Lower than usual levels of F. prausnitzii in the intestines have been associated with Crohn's disease, obesity, asthma and major depressive disorder.
 Higher than usual levels of the F06 clade of F. prausnitzii have been associated with atopic dermatitis.
 Faecalibacterium prausnitzii can improve gut barrier function.
 Supernatant of F. prausnitzii has been shown to improve the gut barrier by affecting the permeability of epithelial cells.
 Another way that F. prausnitzii improves the gut barrier is by improving the permeability and the expression of tightly bound proteins - e-cadherin and occludin.
 Both of them increase the tight junctions between cells, strengthen the gut barrier and alleviate inflammation.

 Faecalibacterium prausnitzii and other bacteria

-Studies show that F. prausnitzii interacts with other bacteria, which affects its butyrate production, and survival.
+Studies show that Faecalibacterium prausnitzii interacts with other bacteria, which affects its butyrate production, and survival.
 When F. prausnitzii is cultured with Bacteroides thetaiotaomicron, it produces more butyric acid than standing alone, F. prausnitzii also benefits from growing with certain other bacteria.
 For example, in order to survive in the gut environment, it requires certain bacteria to be preexisting.
 B. thetaiotaomicron and Escherichia coli are needed to create a suitable environment for F. prausnitzii by reducing the redox potential and alter the composition of the nutrients.